neuronbuzdes/free_notebook_lm/README.md

 ## A Note on n8n's Sustainable Use License

-While InsightsLM is fully open-sourced and Supabase is also open source, it's important to be aware that n8n, which powers much of the backend automation, is not open source in the traditional sense.
+While free_notebook_lm is fully open-sourced and Supabase is also open source, it's important to be aware that n8n, which powers much of the backend automation, is not open source in the traditional sense.

 n8n is distributed under a [Sustainable Use License](https://github.com/n8n-io/n8n/blob/master/LICENSE.md).
 This license allows free usage for internal business purposes, including hosting workflows within your company or organization.

-However, if you plan to use InsightsLM as part of a commercial SaaS offering—such as reselling access or hosting a public version for multiple clients—you may need to obtain an n8n Enterprise License.
+However, if you plan to use free_notebook_lm as part of a commercial SaaS offering—such as reselling access or hosting a public version for multiple clients—you may need to obtain an n8n Enterprise License.
 We’re not lawyers, so we recommend that you review the n8n license and contacting their team if your use case falls into a commercial category.

 Alternatives: If your use case is restricted by the n8n license, one potential option is to convert key workflows into Supabase Edge Functions.
 This would allow you to fully avoid using n8n in production.